TRU-PBADS/ADSC_3610_students/_sources/syllabus.md

 ## Attendance, late assignments, academic concessions, academic accomodation

 ### Attendance
 Please refer to [TRU's attendance policy](https://www.tru.ca/__shared/assets/Policy_ED_03-135351.pdf).
-In addition, we will take attendance during class via Moodle's QR code
+In addition, we will take attendance during class via Moodle's QR code.

+In the CS department, you need to get **at least 70% attendance** for passing any course.

 ### Academic concessions
 If you encounter situations that may impede your ability to meet course requirements—such as illness, family emergencies, or other significant life events—please notify the instructor **at least 24 hours before deadline**.
 Academic concessions, including extensions or alternative assessments, will be considered on a case-by-case basis.
 You may be required to provide documentation to support your request.
 Concession requests after the deadline has passed will likely be refused.